AWS WAF Token Solving

 // Method 1: Submit with AWS registration form

-async function submitAWSRegistration(token) {
+async function submitAWSRegistration(result) {

 const formData = new FormData();